milgra/zenmusic/TEST.md

  *THE FOLLOWING CANT BE CONFIRMED AUTOMATICALLY*

- - double click on what else is there, video should be visible in cover art view
+ - double click on ROYKSOPP, video should be visible in cover art view
  - double click on Odyssey, song should be hearable, visualizer active
  - move mouse over visualizer rects, switch visualization
  - seek forward and backward over play button with scroll